Glossary of Terms

 Company Share Scheme

-This was the first type of "unit" development.
-While it appears to be similar to a strata unit development, is really quite different.
+This was the first type of ‘unit’ development.
+While it appears to be similar to a strata unit development, it is really quite different.

 Conditions

-Conditions are the "rules" of the Contract of Sale.
-They tell the parties who is responsible for what, the dates by which things must be done, and what will happen if things are not done as agreed.
-Conditions take the form of General Conditions (which are standard inclusions in most Contracts) and Special Conditions (which are inserted in particular Contracts by one or other of the parties.
-It is important that the estate agent is never permitted to draft or insert special conditions into the Contract.
+Conditions are the ‘rules’ of the Contract of Sale.
+They tell the parties who is responsible for what, the dates by which things must be done and what will happen if things are not done as agreed.
+Conditions take the form of General Conditions (which are standard inclusions in most contracts) and Special Conditions (which are inserted in particular contracts by one or other of the parties.
+It is important the estate agent is never permitted to draft or insert special conditions into the contract).

 Conflict of Interests